-Core Faculty, Head of Movement, Movement & Dance for the Actor, Musical Theatre, Director
+Core Faculty, Head of Movement - Movement for the Actor, Musical Theatre, Directing

 Los Angeles Campus